 - At armed forces recruiting stations.

-- At the Board of Registrars at the county seat in your county of residency.
+- At the board of registrars in your county.

 How do I update my registration if I have changed my name or address?